osamaizhar/AI-Semantic-Talent-Ranking-Engine/README.md

 ## Project Background

-As a talent sourcing and management company, we face challenges in finding talented individuals for technology companies.
+This project was done for a talent sourcing and management company, that faces challenges in finding talented individuals for technology companies.
 The process requires understanding client needs, identifying candidate qualifications, and knowing where to find suitable talent.
 This labor-intensive process involves many manual operations.

-Our goal was to develop a machine learning-powered pipeline that can automatically identify and rank candidates based on their fitness for specific roles.
+My goal was to develop a machine learning-powered pipeline that can automatically identify and rank candidates based on their fitness for specific roles.
 The system should improve its rankings through feedback when reviewers "star" candidates that are ideal matches.

 **H8ZdgkjygVUSOdtd**